 At FSU, student feedback matters.
 Faculty and administrators rely on feedback to improve courses, programs, and teaching methods.
 The Office of Distance Learning (ODL) administers course evaluations in accordance with Faculty Senate course evaluation policy and provides online access to survey results.

-Due to COVID-19, all course evaluations for the Summer 2020 terms will be conducted online.
-Read More >
+Due to COVID-19, all course evaluations for the 2020-2021 academic year will be conducted online.
+Read More

 FSU uses the Student Perception of Courses and Instructors (SPCI) survey instrument to evaluate courses and instructors.
 If they opt to complete the evaluations, students rate the course and the instructor on a number of predefined scales and provide additional feedback in free-response questions.